Not every person likes to have a dog or a cat as their pet. Some like to adopt a bearded dragon as their not-so-furry

 Here’s how you can trim bearded dragon’s nails.

 While you might be shocked to hear this but cutting a bearded dragon’s nails is pretty easy and simple.

 Here are all the steps that you need to follow to understand how to cut a bearded dragon’s nails.
 Make sure to memorise all the steps or write them down somewhere so that you don’t forget anything and end up hurting your beardo.

-- The very first step is to calm your bearded dragon so that they don’t get anxious and their anxiety become a barrier in your task.
+- The very first step is to calm your bearded dragon so that they don’t get anxious and their anxiety becomes a barrier to your task.

 - Give it a bath in warm water.

 - Stroke its head a little

 - Cover its enclosure with a cloth or a blanket.